ajfigueroa/ajfigueroa.github.io/_drafts/dfs_subviews.md

 *Please note that since this a private API it should **NOT** be shipped in production code.
 Your app is likely get rejected from the App Store.
 For debugging purposes though it should be fine.*

-We're going to set up a simple view heirarchy in the below code snippet.
-This setup is a simplification since we're not taking into account layout and some of these views such as `tableView` shouldn't have subviews added to them.
-However, recall this is just to demonstrate a concept so some liberties are being taken.
+We're going to set up a simple view hierarchy in the below code snippet.
+This setup is heavily simplified and likely not how you would actually setup a UI since:
+- We're not taking view layout into account; and
+- Some of these views such as `tableView` shouldn't have subviews added to them.

 {% highlight swift %}
 // 1